SAIN2024/BLINDSPOT/README.md

 7) Recovery outcome classification (recoverable / infeasible / unsafe)
 8) Reporting: JSON + CSV + MCM Graphviz DOT

-> Important: this is a research-oriented, transparent reference build.
-> For deployment-quality fidelity, replace the toy ST parser, mock executor, and simple classifier with your production components.

 ## Build
 ```bash